UoP-Cyber/CyberWEST-2024/Lession3.md

 <li>A Cyber Security Quiz - to help students self assess their current understanding and be able to identify areas which require further focus</li>
 </ul>

-After each quiz, there is an opportunity for the teacher to review the answers and discuss/reflect with the class (30 mins).
-Point to further resources to help students wanting to learn more.
+After each quiz, there is an opportunity for the teacher to review the answers and discuss/reflect with the class.
+Point to further resources to help students wanting to learn more (30 mins).
 <p>